 Child Exchange and Visitation Center Program (CEVC) – This fund seeks to provide supervised child exchange and visitation to children and families at risk due to circumstances relating to domestic or family violence.
-Applications must be postmarked by May 21, 2019.
+Applications must be uploaded by May 26, 2020.

 Human Trafficking Victim Assistance Fund (HTVAF) – This fund was established by the Legislature in 2013 (K.S.A.
 75-758) to provide training regarding human trafficking for law enforcement agencies throughout Kansas, and to support care, treatment and other services for victims of human trafficking and commercial sexual exploitation of a child.
-Applications must be postmarked by May 22, 2019.
+Applications must be uploaded by May 26, 2020.

 Child Abuse and Neglect (CVAF-CA) – This fund seeks to provide for ongoing operating expenses of programs assisting child victims.
-Applications must be postmarked by May 23, 2019.
+Applications must be uploaded by May 27, 2020.

 Crime Victims Assistance Fund (CVAF) – This fund seeks to provide for ongoing operating expenses of programs assisting crime victims, and establishing and maintaining new programs providing services to the victims of crimes.
-Applications must be postmarked by May 24, 2019.
+Applications must be uploaded by May 28, 2020.

 State Protection from Abuse Fund (PFA) – This fund seeks to provide temporary emergency shelter for adult victims of domestic violence or sexual assault and their dependent children, counseling and assistance to those victims and their children, or educational services directed at reducing the incidence of domestic violence or sexual assault and diminishing its impact on victims.
-Applications must be postmarked by May 29, 2019.
+Applications must be uploaded by May 29, 2020.

 Awards will be made this summer.
 These grant programs are administered by the attorney general’s Victim Services Division.